LuckyP86H/Letter-Guess-Game/README.md

 # Psychic Game (Basic)

+## Instructions:

-## The guest user pick up a letter for matching the one that computer generate.
-Here are some data log while playing:
+**The guest user pick up a letter for matching the one that computer generate.
+Here are some data log while playing:**

-*  You currently choose: (the letter that the user currently pressed)
++  You currently choose: (the letter that the user currently pressed)

-*  Wins: (# of times the user has guessed the letter correctly)
++  Wins: (# of times the user has guessed the letter correctly)

-*  Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses)
++  Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses)

-*  Guesses Left: (# of guesses left.
++  Guesses Left: (# of guesses left.
 This will update)

-*  Your Guesses So Far: (the list of letters that the user typed.
++  Your Guesses So Far: (the list of letters that the user typed.
 Display these until the user either wins or loses.)

 ## Note: